Comstock Announces Full Year 2022 Results

 About Comstock

-Comstock (NYSE: LODE) innovates technologies that contribute to global decarbonization by efficiently converting under-utilized natural resources into renewable energy products.
+Comstock LODE innovates technologies that contribute to global decarbonization by efficiently converting under-utilized natural resources into renewable energy products.
 To learn more, please visit www.comstock.inc.

 Forward-Looking Statements